The Auxiliary Lua API

 Returns true on success.

 On error: returns nil followed by an error code or a number.
-The error code is provided if some kind of socket error occured.
+The error code is provided if some kind of socket error occurred.
 The number is the HTTP response code.
-For example, if uploading data fails and the server sends a HTTP response code while the client is uploading, the uploading is aborted immediately, and the HTTP response code is returned to the caller.
+For example, if uploading data fails and the server sends an HTTP response code while the client is uploading, the upload is aborted immediately and the HTTP response code is returned to the caller.

 The caller can set a "Expect: 100-continue" header prior to uploading data, but this is not necessary since the write function asynchronously detects if the server denied the upload.
 Any 100 continue messages sent by the server are silently consumed by the write function.